genesiscommunitysuccess/docs/versioned_docs/version-previous/04_web/02_web-components/02_grids/01_grid-pro/3-grid-pro-genesis-column.md

   - column
 ---

-This is a `slotted` component that allows a more "visual approach" when defining columns.
+This is a `slotted` component that allows a more visual approach to defining columns.
 Each `<grid-pro-column>` takes a `ColDef` typed object.
 To check all the available fields for the variable type `coldef`, take a [look here](https://www.ag-grid.com/javascript-data-grid/column-properties/).

 :::tip
 Customising column definitions using this approach is useful in **connected data** cases, where the data is dynamic; but there's still a need for extra definitions (e.g. events, transformers, etc).